Syed308Zeeshan/Syed308Zeeshan/README.md

 - Numerical physics problems

 Outside of academics, I enjoy writing poetry, learning new concepts, and building things that combine physics with code.

-> “Coding the physics behind the universe.”
--->